joakimk/minimapper/README.md

 * [Architecture: The Lost Years](http://www.confreaks.com/videos/759-rubymidwest2011-keynote-architecture-the-lost-years)
 * [The Clean Architecture](http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html)

+## Known apps using minimapper

+* The deploy status app that minimapper was extracted from [https://github.com/joakimk/deployer](https://github.com/joakimk/deployer)

 ## Running the tests

 You need mysql and postgres installed (but they do not have to be running) to be able to run bundle.
 The sql-mapper tests use sqlite3 by default.